julianperrott/Blog/blog/content/post/WarcraftBot.md

 ## Looting

-Once an NPC has died it has items which can be looted and perhaps skinned by right clicking on it.
+Once an NPC has died it has items which can be looted and perhaps skinned by right clicking on.
 The problem here is that we don't know exactly where the NPC died, it might be just in front of us, or could be slightly to the left or right, or perhaps we have killed more than one NPC and we want to loot them all, so we need to do a search for them.
-When the mouse is moved over an NPC it changes the icon that is shown, so if we move the move in a circle around our character and read the mouse icon we can see what icon it changes to and decide what action to take.
+When the mouse is moved over an NPC it changes the icon that is shown, so if we move the mouse in a circle around our character and read the mouse icon we can see what icon it changes to and decide what action to take.

 ![gif example of mouse moving](/post/img/wowbot_Loot.gif)